puneethegde/English-to-Hinglish/README.md

 # English-to-Hinglish
-Here is the code for achieving English to Hinglish translation using ai-forever/mGPT model from Huggingface
+Here is the repo for achieving English to Hinglish translation using ai-forever/mGPT model from Huggingface